Richard-Gemmell/teensy4_i2c/README.md

 * Non-blocking API for Master Mode and Slave Mode
 * Comprehensive error handling
 * Can tune the Teensy's electrical configuration for you application
+* A single slave can handle multiple I2C addresses

 ## Usage